|

-In the past few years, plyometrics training for skiing has become increasingly popular, and is now used by all the major pro teams.
+Over the past few years, plyometrics training purely for skiing purposes has become increasingly popular.
+For example it's now used extensively by all major pro ski teams and Olympic teams.

 Plyometrics training for skiing should be used in addition to your regular strength, endurance and flexibility work to give you an edge when you actually hit the slopes.